Le Pen slams rival Fillon over use of religion in politics

 "The French are of course very attached to their religious beliefs ... but the opportunistic use of that faith, to defend a certain political line, I find is contrary to the principle of laïcité and contrary to our (French) values," Le Pen said.

-"How can we fight against ghettoisation if we send that signal?," said Le Pen, whose anti-immigrant position has included criticising Muslims for praying in the street.
+"How can we fight against ghettoisation if we send that signal?," said Le Pen, whose anti-immigrant position has included criticizing Muslims for praying in the street.

 "How will we oblige those who want to pursue their politics in the name of some other religion, for example Islam?"